quasarframework/quasar-framework.org/source/guide/app-plugins.md

 * Configure aspects of libraries - An example would be to create an instance of Axios with a base URL; you can then inject it into Vue prototype and/or export it (so you can import the instance from anywhere else in your app)

 ### Examples of unneeded usage of app plugins
 * For plain JavaScript libraries like Lodash, which don't need any initialization prior to their usage.
-Lodash, for example, might only make sense to have an app plugin only if you want to inject Vue prototype with it, like being able to use `this.$_` inside your Vue files.
+Lodash, for example, might make sense to use as an app plugin only if you want to inject Vue prototype with it, like being able to use `this.$_` inside your Vue files.
 * Make API requests - You probably want to do this inside your pages Vue component

 ## Usage of app plugins